-The Mate less than 200 GRT license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) and Vessel Operations Technology (VOT) programs.
+The Mate less than 200 Gross Registered Ton (GRT) license exam is administered by Maine Maritime Academy as part of NS298 and NS299 in the Small Vessel Operations (SVO) and Vessel Operations Technology (VOT) programs.
 Successful completion of this exam is a requirement for any student pursuing the Mate less than 200 GRT license.